TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 Haskell has an inbuilt `sort` function you can use by putting `import Data.List` at the top of your code.
 This used to use quickSort as the default but in 2002, Ian Lynagh changed it to Merge Sort.
-This was motivated by the fact that Merge Sort gurentees sorting in $nlog(n) + dots$ comparisons while Quick Sort will sometimes finish much quicker (pun not intended) and other times, just suffer.
+This was motivated by the fact that Merge Sort gurentees sorting in $n log(n) + dots$ comparisons while Quick Sort will sometimes finish much quicker (pun not intended) and other times, just suffer.

 As a dinal remark, our implementation of the Quick Sort is not the most optimal as we go through the list twice,